 How to Prepare for a Board Meeting

 Sitting on many boards and committees has given me plenty of meeting preparation practice.
 I’ve made all the rookie mistakes and have left my preparation too late.
-It’s taken me time to get find a process that works for me and doesn’t leave me scurrying and stressing at the last minute.
+It’s taken me time to create a process that works for me and doesn’t leave me scurrying and stressing at the last minute.
 What I do know for sure is that proper planning and preparation prevents p**s poor performance.

 The following steps should help you get to your meeting fully organised and prepared.